Use this WordPress content checklist to help you prepare the initial content you will need to get your new website launched.

 Congratulations!
 You are ready to install WordPress on your domain!
 Click one of the buttons below to continue …

-Have you found this article useful?
-If so, please take a moment to use the social links below to share this information with other WordPress users.
+Have you found this post useful?
+If so, please consider sharing this information with other WordPress users using the share buttons below.